stargate/stargate/DEV_GUIDE.md

 ./mvnw clean package
 ```

-You can also build a single module with
+You can also build a single module like this:

 ```sh
 ./mvnw package -pl restapi -am
 ```

-* If you get a `Could not find or load main class org.apache.maven.wrapper.MavenWrapperMain` exception, upgrade your local `wget`
+> * **_NOTE:_** If you get a `Could not find or load main class org.apache.maven.wrapper.MavenWrapperMain`
+> exception on Linux, upgrade your local `wget`.

 ## Running Locally

 ### Prerequisite

 Before starting Stargate locally, you will need an instance of Apache Cassandra&reg;.
-The easiest way to do this is with a docker image (see [Cassandra docker images](https://hub.docker.com/_/cassandra)).
+The easiest way to do this is with a Docker image (see [Cassandra docker images](https://hub.docker.com/_/cassandra)).

-*NOTE* due to the way networking works with Docker for Mac, the Docker method only works on Linux.
-Use CCM (see below) for
+> **_NOTE:_** due to the way networking works with Docker for Mac, the Docker method only works on Linux.
-use with Macs.
+> We recommend CCM (see below) for use with MacOS.

-Docker: Start a Cassandra 3.11 instance
+Docker: Start a Cassandra 3.11 instance:

 ```sh
 docker run --name local-cassandra \